dan13l80/Regex-Tutorial/README.md

 # Regex-Tutorial

 ## Summary
 This is a tutorial on how Regex is used to match a Hex Value .
+They are regularly used to validate input.
 `/^#?([a-f0-9]{6}|[a-f0-9]{3})$/` is the syntax that I will be using.

-Hex Code is a way to identify color.
-It is always in a 6-digit alphanumeric sequence.
+Hex Code is always in a 6-digit alphanumeric sequence.
+Hexadecimal color codes are used to tell the computers the intensity of a colors red, green and blue components, each represented by eight bits.
-The regex string I am using will return a # Number sign character followed by either a 6 or 3 character length code with only lowercase letters a,b,c,d,e,or f or numbers 0,1,2,3,4,5,6,7,8, or 9.
+The regex string will return a # Number sign character followed by either a 6 or 3 character length code with only lowercase letters a,b,c,d,e,or f or numbers 0,1,2,3,4,5,6,7,8, or 9.

 ## Table of Contents